Sidewalk Development Program

 The Seattle Transportation Levy aims to build 350 blocks of new sidewalk and walkways by the end of the 8-year levy, with 250 built in the first four years.
 We are holding “walkshop” events that include walking and talking with people in neighborhoods around the city to help decided where new sidewalks and walkways are most needed.

 The neighborhoods that are a part of this effort so far are: Pinehurst, Northgate, Delridge, Highland Park, Hillman City, South Park, Mt.
-Baker Station Area, Graham Street Station Area, Rainier View, Cedar Park, and North 130th Station Area.
+Baker Station Area, Graham Street Station Area, Rainier View, Little Brook, Cedar Park, North 130th Station Area, and Arbor Heights.
 These neighborhoods were selected based on a need for better access to public schools, parks, light rail, streetcar, and frequent transit.

 Neighborhood Walkways